 3. Add algae eaters to the tank

-Although ramshorns are great algae eaters, they are prolific breeders and will overrun the tank.
+Although ramshorn snails are great algae eaters, they are prolific breeders and will overrun the tank.
 Other options include mystery snails, plecostomus, and otocinclus catfish.
 However, nerite snails are preferred because they are peaceful and will not breed in freshwater.
-Check how to breed nerite snails.

-Brown algae love to grow in newly established tanks but do not mean the tank is cycled.
+Brown algae love to grow in newly established tanks but this does not mean the tank is cycled.
 Brown algae feed on silicate, nitrate, and phosphate and will appear in any tank with these compounds.